Election 2021: Bowman challenging Taylor in Rockwell mayor's race - Salisbury Post

 Incumbent Beau Taylor faces a challenge this year from Alderman Chuck Bowman.
 The two are neighbors and like each other, but Bowman has his eyes on a few improvements in Rockwell town government.
 Taylor says he’s seeking another term because he’s happy with how things have gone during his tenure and people have asked him to aim for another two years.

 Taylor, 79, is a retired Food Lion employee who worked for the company for 29 years.
-He pledged to be available to all resident of Rockwell, listen to questions and issues as well as assisting with those issues in any way possible.
+He pledged to be available to all residents of Rockwell, listen to questions and issues as well as assisting with those issues in any way possible.
 Taylor said he’s proud of the town of Rockwell.

 “Over the years I have had the privilege to see the town grow in many ways and I like to think I have had a part of this growth,” Taylor said.
 “If elected, I will strive to do the best to keep Rockwell on this progressive track.”